robert-altmiller/code_profiler/README.md

   - __Apply Timer Code Profiling Function to all Standalone Functions__
   - __Create Delta Table From Code Profiling Log Files__

+## How to update the local environment variables?

+- Environment variables are defined in the [env-vars.py](/code_profiler/blob/main/code_profiler/env_vars.py) Python file.

 ## How is all the code profiling data captured after the profiler finishes?

 - Each time a decorated Python function is called by a thread a record gets added to a Python queue.Queue() for that specific thread_id.
 Each thread_id has a separate Python queue for storing profiling data in a 'global_thread_queue_dict' global Python dictionary.
 See code snippet below for how the code profiling data is stored by thread_id.